De-Alchmst/bast/doc.md

 ```

 Last is the creatively named `loop` loop.
-It does not take condition and it iterates endlessly.
+It does not take a condition and it iterates endlessly.
 How to escape from it then?
 Well, there comes the `return` statement, which exits from a function early.